 Keep the load close to the waist for as long as possible while lifting to reduce the amount of pressure on the back.

 Keep the heaviest side of the load next to the body.
-If closely approaching the load isn't possible, try to slide it towards the body before trying to lift it.
+If closely approaching the load is not possible, try to slide it towards the body before trying to lift it.

 Adopt a stable position

-Your feet should be apart with one leg slightly forward to maintain balance (alongside the load, if it's on the ground).
+Your feet should be apart with 1 leg slightly forward to maintain balance (alongside the load, if it's on the ground).

 Be prepared to move your feet during the lift to maintain a stable posture.
 Wearing over-tight clothing or unsuitable footwear, such as high heels or flip flops, may make this difficult.

 Ensure a good hold on the load

 Where possible, hug the load close to the body.
 This should help you make a stronger and more solid lift than gripping the load tightly with the hands only.